-DRTAMAS is a a tensor based registration software, released under the TORTOISE processing package.This module of processing is mainly used to perform tensor based registration or template creation, using diffusion tensors (DTs) created by the TORTOISE processing pipeline.
-While running any of these commands from the bin folder, shown below, it is advised that you copy all the DTs that will be used in the registration, the text file to be used, and any reference template, into a separate folder.
+DRTAMAS is a tensor based registration software released under the TORTOISE processing package.This module of processing is mainly used to perform tensor based registration or template creation, using diffusion tensors (DTs) created with the TORTOISE processing pipeline.
+While running any of these commands from the bin folder, it is advised that you copy all the DTs that will be used in the registration, the text file to be used, and any reference template, into a separate folder.
 This keeps the template creation or any DRTAMAS generated results separate from rest of the data processing.

 This page will focus on the main commands that are used in the template creation and registration of tensors.
 Other commands, than the ones mentioned here, are used internally as part of these main commands.

 DTIREG command should be used if you want to register one diffusion tensor to another.

 15.2.
 DTI CREATE TEMPLATE

 DTICreateTemplate command performs the template creation, from the list of (DTs) provided in the text file.
 The syntax to run the command is as follows:

 If you would like to create a group template from the all the diffusion tensors in your study or specific group, this command will generate the average tensor.
 The final average tensor that comes out of this process is named as average_template_diffeo_6.nii In the process, the tensors that were used in the creation of this template, will also be warped to the final template and will be in the same folder with the subject name.diffeo.nii

 It is important therefore to make sure the individual images have unique names, before you begin processing.

 Note: The quality of the template is as good as the input images provided.
 So, please make sure the prior steps listed in this documentation have been performed.